[Coronavirus] Half of refugees at German camp test Covid-19 positive

 The entire facility was put in lockdown on 5 April after a 32-year old man from Ghana first tested positive.

-The number of infections have only since increased as police forces have been dispatched to impose a lockdown.
+The number of infections has only since increased as police forces have been dispatched to impose a lockdown.
 A single wi-fi hotspot inside the camp was also recently switched off, placing residents in a near total information blackout.

 McGinley said authorities had rented a facility able to quarantine some 30 people but because of its size it is of little use.